AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: : adaptive stopping for nonparametric group-sequential multiple tests

-\textit{Hypotheses of the test}: in Theorem~\ref{th:multi_FWE} we show that Algorithm~\ref{algo:main} tests the equality of the distributions $P_j = P_k$ versus $P_j\neq P_k$, whereas in practice we would prefer to compare the means of the distribution $\mu_j = \mu_k$ versus $\mu_j \neq \mu_k$.
-Doing the test on distributions is something that is often seen in non-parametric tests (see \cite{lehmann2005testing}) and it is justified because without strong concentration assumptions on the distributions, we lack control on the mean of the distributions.
-On the other hand, we show in the Appendix (Section~\ref{sec:asymptotics}) that for $N$ large the test of comparing the means $\mu_j = \mu_k$ versus $\mu_j \neq \mu_k$ has the right guarantees (FWE smaller than $\alpha$), this shows that even though we test the distributions, we also have an approximate test on the means.
+\textit{Hypotheses of the test}: in Theorem~\ref{th:multi_FWE} we show that Algorithm~\ref{algo:main} tests the equality of the distributions $P_{l_1} = P_{l_2}$ versus $P_{l_1}\neq P_{l_2}$, whereas in practice we would prefer to compare the means of the distribution $\mu_{l_1} = \mu_{l_2}$ versus $\mu_{l_1} \neq \mu_{l_2}$, see Section~\ref{sec:limitation} for a discussion on the differences between the two.
+We show in the Appendix \ref{sec:asymptotics} that for large $N$, the test comparing the means $\mu_{l_1} = \mu_{l_2}$ versus $\mu_{l_1} \neq \mu_{l_2}$ has the right guarantees (FWE smaller than $\alpha$).
+This shows that even though we test the distributions, we also have an approximate test on the means.
+More precisely, we show the following in the Appendix~\ref{sec:asymptotics} for the comparison of the means of two distributions.